Beaugard's Southern Bar B Que provides comfort meals for Clinton County seniors during pandemic

 Being part of COA’s comfort meal program is important to owner Marty Beaugard, and his family.“I’m excited, we’re going to do some nutritious meals,” he said.
 “I pray that I will be a senior one day.
 You know, nothing is guaranteed.
 We’re going through some tough times, and we’ve got to take care of our people.
 That’s the bottom line.
 We can’t forget about our seniors; we’ve got to take care of them.”

 For 20 years, Clinton County has embraced Beaugard’s Memphis-style BBQ, which is known for using a vinegar-based sauce as it cooks for hours on the outdoor smoker.

 Marty and Dianne Beaugard took over the restaurant from Beaugard’s parents in 2002.
 Marty Beaugard followed in his father’s footsteps and is the chef and Bar B Que master, while Dianne handles the scheduling and administrative side of the business.
 Their adult children, Marty Jr. and Dylan, helped develop the website and consulted on the menu.

-“Partnering with locally-owned restaurants is a win-win during the pandemic,” said Randy Quisenberry, COA’s director of Provider Services.
+“Partnering with locally-owned restaurants is a win-win during the pandemic,” said Council on Aging CEO, Suzanne Burke.
 “Not only are we bringing good, local food to older adults who’ve been homebound during the pandemic, but we’re also able to support a business with a decades-long tradition of serving Clinton County residents.”

 Beaugard is a 20-year Air Force veteran.
 Throughout his military career, he lived all over the world, including England, Germany, Korea, Washington D.C. and Nebraska.